Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Measuring Novelty with CDAWGs

 \subsection{Querying CDAWGs}

 A CDAWG is a finite-state machine built for a corpus $C$ that acts as a rich index for $C$ (see \Cref{fig:example-cdawg}).
-We use it to compute \textbf{\textsc{nnsl} queries} on $C$: \begin{compactitem} \item \textsc{Input:} A string (e.g., $Q = \texttt{lloyd}$). \item \textsc{Output:} \textsc{nnsl} at each position in $Q$ (e.g., $L(Q) = \langle 1, 2, 3, 0, 1 \rangle$) as well as the training frequencies of the largest suffixes matched at each position (e.g., $N(Q) = \langle 3, 1, 1, 0, 1 \rangle$). \end{compactitem} An \textsc{nnsl} query is answered by passing $Q$ as input through the CDAWG (shown in \Cref{fig:example-cdawg}; see \Cref{sec:cdawg-query} for details).
-Processing a single token takes constant time because it involves just following a single arc (potentially a failure arc; \citealp{pmlr-v217-allauzen23a}).
-Thus, the query takes time $O(\abs{Q})$ with \emph{no dependence} on $\abs{C}$.
-This makes CDAWGs useful for searching large corpora and faster than suffix arrays \citep{carlini2023quantifying,liu2024infinigram}.
+In \Cref{sec:cdawg-query}, we propose an algorithm where a CDAWG for $C$ can be used to efficiently answer \textbf{\textsc{nnsl} queries} on $C$: \begin{compactitem} \item \textsc{Input:} A string (e.g., $Q = \texttt{lloyd}$). \item \textsc{Output:} \textsc{nnsl} at each position in $Q$ (e.g., $L(Q) = \langle 1, 2, 3, 0, 1 \rangle$) as well as the training frequencies of the largest suffixes matched at each position (e.g., $N(Q) = \langle 3, 1, 1, 0, 1 \rangle$). \end{compactitem} The algorithm follows a single arc for each token in $Q$, maintaining a state that encodes the largest currently matched suffix.
+This takes time $O(\abs{Q})$ with \emph{no dependence} on $\abs{C}$, which makes CDAWGs useful faster than suffix arrays \citep{carlini2023quantifying,liu2024infinigram} for searching large corpora.

 For illustration (\Cref{fig:example}), we use character-level tokenization, but this process can be applied with any tokenization.
 The $n$-novelty curve, as well as all other data presented in this paper, can be computed from non-novel suffix queries.